Tech Career PathHow to Build a Professional Portfolio That Attracts Employers in 2026

 In 2026, a resume by itself is not enough.
 Technical hiring managers look in this order: first GitHub to see your real code, second your personal website to evaluate your professionalism, third LinkedIn to understand your experience and career path.
 Your portfolio is your living proof of what you can actually do — not just words on paper.

-How a Portfolio Impacts Hiring Chances and Salary
+How Does a Portfolio Impact Your Hiring Chances and Salary?

 These numbers are not surprising.
 When a hiring manager sees real working code, they trust you far more than words on a resume.